 How popular is the baby name Alexander in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Alexander and check out all the blog posts that mention the name Alexander.
+Plus, check out all the blog posts that mention the name Alexander.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 I’m sure Citrine and Kyanite won’t be the last of the names in this category to emerge in the data, though, because there are just so many other nicely-named minerals and rocks out there.
 Some examples…